RavKookTorah.org

 God created the universe with a precise balance between its physical and spiritual aspects.
 According to the Midrash (Chagigah 12a), Adam was so tall, his height stretched from the earth all the way to the heavens.
 What does this mean?

-The Sages were not concerned with Adam's physical height.
-This description of Adam comes to express the careful equilibrium that existed between his physical and spiritual components.
-He stood between the earth and the heavens, reaching both in equal measure.
+The Sages were not concerned with Adam’s physical height.
+This description of Adam is meant to express the careful equilibrium that existed between his physical and spiritual components.
+Adam stood between the earth and the heavens, reaching both in equal measure.

-With the sin of the Tree of Knowledge, however, Adam disrupted this delicate balance.
-His transgression of God's command diminished his spiritual stature.
-His physical qualities, however, remained as powerful as before.
+After the sin of the Tree of Knowledge, however, Adam disrupted this delicate balance.
+His transgression of God’s command diminished his spiritual stature.
+Yet his physical qualities remained as powerful as before.

 The Great Flood